 @Z06Z07's model shows you 201,250 BPS in the base case.
 That's the number you'll see in most of the market analysis.

-But CEBE says you actually have claim to 301,003 sats of CEBE value by 2027, not 201,250 BPS.
+BPS shows 301,003 sats by 2027.
+But CEBE says you actually have claim to 201,250 sats after senior claims are subtracted.
 That's because the preferred stack creates a 23.7% drag on common equity at current Bitcoin price levels.

 The preferred structure cut dilution relative to a fully converted debt scenario.
 That's real.
-But the cost of that structure -- the annual $790M dividend obligation, the liquidation preference, the conversion overhang -- is being borne by common shareholders in the form of lower Bitcoin per share.
+But the cost of that structure (the annual $790M dividend obligation, the liquidation preference, the permanent dividend claim on the treasury) is being borne by common shareholders in the form of lower Bitcoin per share.

 STRC is a cleaner structure than pure convertible debt.
 But it's not free.
 And for the first time, CEBE gives you a way to measure what it actually costs.